-The Heat Pump Association (HPA) is the UK's leading authority on heat pump technology and includes many of the country's leading manufacturers and importers of heat pumps and heat pump components.
+The Heat Pump Association (HPA) represents manufacturers and distributors of heat pumps in the UK and heat pump component manufacturers.

 The HPA aims to influence legislation that affects the interests of its members.
 The HPA also co-ordinates technical and market research with the aim of improving market opportunities, at home and abroad.